dennyzhang/architect.dennyzhang.com/concept/design-consistent-hash/README.md

-# Typical Question: How Does Consistent Hashing Work?     :BLOG:Design:
+# Typical Question: How Does Consistent Hashing Work?     :Concept:

 ---